 The Greek poet Aratus called the constellation Eridanus, while a number of other sources including Ptolemy referred to it as Potamos, which means “the river.”
 The Greek astronomer and poet Eratosthenes associated the celestial river with the Nile, the only river that runs from south to north.
 Hyginus, a Latin author, agreed, pointing out that the bright star Canopus in the constellation Carina was at the end of the river much like the island Canopus lies at the mouth of the great river in Egypt.
 The actual constellation, however, represents a river that runs from north to south.
 Later, the river came to be identified as the river Po in Italy by Greek and Latin authors.

 The name Eridanus, according to a theory, comes from the name of a Babylonian constellation known as the Star of Eridu (MUL.NUN.KI).
 Eridu was a Babylonian city held sacred to the god Enki-Ea.
 Enki-Ea was the ruler of the cosmic domain of the Abyss, usually imagined as a reservoir of fresh water below the Earth’s surface.

 Achernar – α Eridani (Alpha Eridani)

 Achernar, Alpha Eridani, is the brightest star in Eridanus constellation and the ninth brightest star in the night sky.
 It is located in the southern corner of the constellation.
-The star has an apparent visual magnitude of 0.445 and is approximately 139 light years distant from Earth.
+The star has an apparent magnitude that varies from 0.40 to 0.46 and is approximately 139 light years distant from Earth.
 It is the hottest, bluest star among the ten brightest stars in the sky.
 It never rises above the horizon north of 33°N and the best time to observe it in the southern hemisphere is November.
 The star never sets below the horizon south of 33°S.

 Alpha Eridani has the stellar classification B6 Vep.
 It is a main sequence star six to eight times more massive than the Sun and about 3,150 times more luminous.
 It has a class A star twice as massive as the Sun as a companion in close orbit.
 The two stars are separated by about 12.3 astronomical units and orbit each other with a period of 14-15 years.
 The star is classified as a Lambda Eridani type variable.